Men’s Italian Suit Style Explained: Cut, Fit & Features

 If you wish to make a serious style statement, a men’s Italian suit is the way to go.
 Here, we break down the main features of this iconic look.

 Whether you’re headed to a black-tie event, want to impress at your next job interview, or look your best for a big meeting, a men’s Italian suit is always a good choice.
-That’s because Italian suits are the epitome of style and sophistication and they always make a strong impression.
+That’s because luxury Italian suits are the epitome of style and sophistication, and they always make a strong impression.

 What is an Italian Cut Suit?